Skip to main content

 1. Connect suitable DC power cabling to the Smart IP43 Chargers BATTERY terminals.

-1. Use flexible multi stranded copper DC power cable with sufficient cross sectional area, inline with an appropriate fuse or circuit breaker; refer to the 'Installation > Wiring > DC power cable' and 'Installation > Wiring > Overcurrent protection' sections for more information.
+1. Prepare flexible multi stranded copper DC power cable with sufficient cross sectional area; refer to the 'Installation > Wiring > DC power cable' section for more information.

-2. Ensure that wiring polarity is correct; connect the positive DC cable (red insulation) to the positive (+ ) terminal and negative DC cable (black insulation) to the negative (-) terminal connection.
+2. Connect the positive DC cable (red insulation) to the positive (+) terminal and the negative DC cable (black insulation) to the negative (-) terminal connection; ensure that the cable connection polarity is correct.

-3. Torque the terminal screws to 2.4Nm using a small torque wrench with a suitable screw driver bit.
+3. Torque the terminal screws to 2.4Nm using a suitable torque wrench and screw driver bit.

-1. For fixed installations, or when charging a battery outside of a vehicle/installation:
+1. For hardwired installations, or when charging a battery outside of a vehicle/installation:

 1. Ensure that the DC system is shut down (all DC loads and charge sources off/isolated) prior to disconnection of any existing battery / DC system distribution bus cabling and connection of the charger to the battery terminals / DC system distribution bus.

-2. Ensure that wiring polarity is correct; connect the positive DC cable (red insulation) to the positive (+) terminal and negative DC cable (black insulation) to the negative (-) terminal.
+2. Connect the positive DC cable (red insulation) to the positive (+) terminal and the negative DC cable (black insulation) to the negative (-) terminal connection; ensure that the cable connection polarity is correct.

 3. Torque all wiring termination hardware to manufacturers torque specifications using a suitable torque wrench and socket / screw driver bit.